Sara Paxton: 2005–2012: Mainstream recognition

-2013-present: Television roles and film
+2013–present: Television roles and film

-Paxton starred in the CW drama series The Beautiful Life alongside Corbin Bleu, Mischa Barton and Elle Macpherson.
-The show premiered on September 16, 2009, but was cancelled after just two episodes.
-It later aired online on YouTube.

-Paxton next co-starred with Scott Eastwood in the thriller Enter Nowhere, and also played one of the lead roles in the Ti West film The Innkeepers.
+Paxton starred in The CW drama series The Beautiful Life alongside Corbin Bleu, Mischa Barton and Elle Macpherson.
+The show premiered on September 16, 2009, but was canceled after just two episodes.
+It aired later online on YouTube.
+Paxton next co-starred with Scott Eastwood in the thriller Enter Nowhere; she also played one of the lead roles in the Ti West film The Innkeepers.

-Paxton starred in the 2011 movie Shark Night.
+She starred in the 2011 film Shark Night.
 She then played Mirabella on the ABC Family movie Lovestruck: The Musical in 2013.
 In April 2016, it was announced that Paxton had joined the cast of David Lynch's 2017 Twin Peaks revival.

 In 2018, she co-starred as Donna Rice opposite Hugh Jackman in Jason Reitman's The Front Runner, a biographical film about politician Gary Hart.

-In 2018-2019, she played Amber Dooley in the NBC series Good Girls.
+In 2018–2019, she played Amber Dooley in the NBC series Good Girls.

-Paxton has a supporting role in Andrew Dominik’s Blonde (2022), based on the biographical fiction novel of the same name by Joyce Carol Oates.
-The film is a fictionalized take on the life and career of actress Marilyn Monroe.
+Paxton had a supporting role in Andrew Dominik’s Blonde (2022), based on the novel of the same name by Joyce Carol Oates.
+The film is a fictionalized portrayal of the life and career of actress Marilyn Monroe.

+Paxton had a small supporting role which she referred to as a "sneaky cameo" in Zach Cregger's Weapons (2025), having also voiced roles in Cregger's previous film Barbarian (2022).

 Personal life

-In 2013, Paxton met Zach Cregger in Austin, Texas.
-They married in October 2019.
+In 2013, Paxton met Zach Cregger in Austin, Texas; they married in October 2019.